 Templars Tunnel, Acre

-The 12th C tunnel was built by the Templars to connect their fortress on the south-west side of Acre to the harbor on the south-east side.
+The 12th Century AD tunnel was built by the Crusader Templars to connect their fortress on the south-west side of Acre to the harbor on the south-east side.

 The access to the tunnel is from two sides: